Weekly Meal Planning with a Calorie Target: A Practical Guide

 • Spread across 3–4 meals → 30–40g per meal

-High protein also increases satiety — you feel fuller on fewer calories, which makes the deficit easier to sustain.
+High protein also increases satiety — you feel fuller on fewer calories, which makes the plan easier to follow.

 Step 1: Calculate your targets